PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Experimental Setups and Results

+To assess the contribution of PGTT's two additional reward terms, we compare the full method against two ablations: \textit{w/o foot phase}, which removes the foot phase tracking reward , and \textit{w/o foot contact}, which removes the foot contact penalty.
+All other rewards, architecture, and training setup are kept identical to PGTT.
+Results are evaluated on stairs with a step height of 7cm, chosen as a representative baseline difficulty.

+Table~\ref{table:ablation_components} shows that the foot phase reward is the main driver of PGTT's success rate on stairs: removing it drops success rate from \textbf{83.4\%} to \textbf{75.5\%}, while velocity tracking remains largely unaffected.
+The foot contact penalty, by contrast, contributes a smaller refinement on top of this, improving success rate from \textbf{82.6\%} to \textbf{83.4\%}; it was primarily added for extra stability in edge cases, e.g., when the swing foot brushes against a step edge before completing its trajectory.
+Finally, PGTT's slightly worse velocity tracking reflects the robot prioritizing balance over speed while on the stairs, not a real drop in performance.

 \textbf{ANYmal C Experiments:} We also applied our method on the same task with the ANYmal C robot.
-Our preliminary experiments showcase that PGTT is able to generate walking behaviors without even changing the hyper-parameters (see Fig.~\ref{fig:simulation} and the supplementary video).
+Our preliminary experiments showcase that PGTT is able to generate walking behaviors without even changing the hyper-parameters (see Fig.~\ref{fig:simulation} and the supplementary video\footnote{Available also at \url{https://youtu.be/v3iIu6ceFDM}.}).